President’s Report

 January 31, 2005 meeting

-submitted by President Leland
+submitted by President Leland1.
+Introductory Remarks

 This is my one-year anniversary as the presiding officer of the University Senate.
 Although the Senate has experienced some moments of contention and confusion, for the most part it is functioning extraordinarily well as the university’s official policy recommending body.
 I believe that governance is alive and thriving here, and I thank you and your colleagues on the Executive Committee for this success.